davidantaki/cs3200-database-design-final-project/README.md

 * Learned how to connect a user facing application (frontend) to a database (backend).
 ## Insights, time management insights, data domain insights etc.
-* We thought our time was managed well to complete this project.
+* We thought our time was managed well to complete this application.
+* The frontend code has a lot of duplication.
+This is a future improvement for the design.
+But since the focus was on the overall interaction between a database and a user application, code resuse was not a priority.
+* The user application code was not tested.
+This is a future improvement.
+This was not the focus of this application however.
 ## Realized or contemplated alternative design / approaches to the project
 * We purposely made a utilityBill belong to a property and then a utilityProvider belong to a utilityBill because we believed this was the simplest approach.